College 1st Program

 Written by: Jaden X. De Leon

+"My day was exciting and nice.
+I learned about dinosaurs, and it was so much fun!
+This CAMP is awesome!”
 Itzayana Ramirez, a student at R.T.
-Barrera Elementary School, shared, "My day was exciting and nice.
-I learned about dinosaurs, and it was so much fun!
-This camp is awesome!"
+Barrera Elementary School, shared “It’s teaching me about the future and what I can do in my life." concluded Ramirez.

 Emma Vera Elementary students stare in awe as they simulate the dinosaurs in their natural ecosystem.